 Tips for Using an Invisible Fence

 Once the underground fence is in place, there are a few things to keep in mind to make sure everything works seamlessly.
-First and perhaps most importantly, the dog needs to be trained on the fence-line boundaries in the yard.
+First and perhaps most important, the dog needs to be trained on the fence-line boundaries in the yard.
 The training period is designed to minimize the need for any static corrections by letting the pet know and understand the boundaries.
 Time spent working with the dog at this stage can really pay off down the line.
 Some dogs who know where to stop may even remain inside the yard if the system is down, which is a huge bonus.

 Another important factor is the proper setting of the static correction level.
 Professional installation companies will make recommendations based on the individual dog, taking into account factors such as temperament, breed and size.
 VCA Hospitals notes that when this type of dog collar is set correctly, it shouldn't be painful to the animal.
 Basically, a pet owner is looking to set the static charge at the lowest effective level, and this can differ from one dog to another.
 It may take a little time to find just the right setting.